biratkk/Typing-Speed-Test/README.md

 After cloning the repo, open any terminal and change the directory to the folder that this repo is stored in.

-To run the program, there are two options in the terminal:
+As of now you can only run the program from the terminal through these two options:

 1. Use `npm start` as I have assigned this to the starting of the http-server in the default port.